We’ve all heard the speech on TV: You have the right to an attorney. If you cannot afford an attorney, one will be appointed for you.

 The total amount of the costs and fees required to be collected may not exceed 35% of the amount of the fee or $50,000, whichever is less.

 5. Additional resources:

 - Washoe County Public Defender’s Office

 - Nevada State Public Defender’s Office (for counties with populations under 100,000 which do not have a county public defender office)

 - Federal public defender in Nevada

-Before requesting a public defender, why not contact us for a free consultation?
+Before requesting a public defender, why not contact us for a consultation?
 Our Las Vegas criminal lawyers will review your case and give you an estimate of the costs of obtaining experienced, aggressive legal help for your Nevada criminal charges.

 To speak to one of our lawyers, call us or complete the form on this page.

 - NRS 178.397: Every defendant accused of a gross misdemeanor or felony who is financially unable to obtain counsel is entitled to have counsel assigned to represent the defendant at every stage of the proceedings from the defendant’s initial appearance before a magistrate or the court through appeal, unless the defendant waives such appointment; See also Argersinger v.
 Hamlin (1972 ) 407 US 25.